bayazid47/bayazid47/README.md

 #### I'm an Undergraduate in CSE

 Hello!
-My name is Bayazid Hosen, and I am currently an undergraduate student pursuing a degree in Computer Science Engineering at Daffodil International University.
+I'm Bayazid Hosen, and currently an undergraduate student pursuing a degree in Computer Science Engineering at Daffodil International University.
 I have always been captivated by the possibilities offered by technology, and studying CSE has allowed me to delve deeper into this dynamic and ever-evolving field.

-Skills: C/Java
+Skills: C/C++/Python

-- 🔭 I’m currently working on Personal Project
+- 🧑🏻‍💻 I’m currently working on Personal Project
-- 🌱 I’m currently learning **C++**
+- 😣 Currently learning **Python**
-- 👯 I’m looking to collaborate on Github
+- 🔭 Looking to collaborate on Github
-- 🤔 I’m looking for help with Problem-Solving and Challenges
+- 🤔 Looking for help with Problem-Solving and Challenges
 - 💬 Ask me about **Coding**
 - 📫 How to reach me: http://www.linkedin.com/in/bayazid-hosen